benebene84/responsive-class-variants/README.md

   }
 });

-// Usage - destructure the slot functions const { base, title, content } = getCardVariants;
+// Usage - call the factory before destructuring the slot functions const { base, title, content } = getCardVariants();

 // Apply to your JSX - no arguments needed for simple slots!
 <div className={base()}>